Nina1o1/my-menu/README.md

 {
   "_id": "123",
-  "author": "abc", // reference to author id, unique "name": "boiled egg", // name of recipe, unique for each user "serveSize": "1 ppl", // size for recipe "categories": ["xx"], // reference to category ids "note": "Heathy and easy!", // quick note for recipe "image": "", // TODO: link to dish image
-  "steps": [ // all steps, in certain order (TODO)
+  "author": "abc", // reference to author id, unique "dishname": "boiled egg", // name of recipe, unique for each user "serveSize": "1 ppl", // size for recipe "categories": ["xx"], // reference to category ids "note": "Heathy and easy!", // quick note for recipe "image": "", // TODO: link to dish image "imageNote": "a well done egg", // note for image "ingredients": [ // all ingredients
-    {
-      "description": "boil the water till bubbling", // describe this step "image": "" // TODO: link to step image
-    },
-    {
-      "description": "boil the egg for 5 minutes"
-    },
-  ],
-  "ingredients": [ // all ingredients
     {
       "item": "egg", // ingredient name